Bobrinik/MultithreadingNotes/transactional_memory.md

 ## Optimistic transaction

 - We are not doing any locking.
 The optimism is that we are assume that there won't be any contention.
 We assume that contention if happens, it happens rarely.
-We can have a more complex solution for case when we have a contention.
+We can have a more complex solution (lock based) for cases where we have a contention.
 - We can execute code as usual.
 However, after we have executed code, we are going to check if there are any conflicts.
 If we detect a conflict, we do something about it.
 We are giving up and restarting.
-- Detect conflicts and rollback if necessary (redo it)
+- Detect conflicts -> rollback if necessary  -> redo the operation with locks
-- We have two approaches:
+- We can have two approaches:
-	- undo log
+	- <b>UNDO LOGS</b>
 		- We start executing and keep track of changes that we did.
 It will gives as a way to go back.
 On conflict we just undo our changes.